How To Photograph The Best Hummingbird Photography By Nature Photographer Meta Gatschenberger

 The Flash Range is much shorter on 1/16 Power Level, so you’ll need to position the Multiple Remote Flash Units closer to the Hummingbird Feeder.
-Meta uses multiple Sony HVL-F45RM Flash Units placed about 0.5 Meter from the Hummingbird Feeder, one pair of flashes on each side of the Hummingbird Feeder (Photo: Top).
+Meta uses multiple Sony HVL-F45RM Flash Units placed about 0.5 Meter from the Hummingbird Feeder, one pair of flashes on each side of the Hummingbird Feeder.
 Her Sony Digital Camera with Minolta AF 100mm f/2.8 Macro Lens is positioned about 0.5 Meter from the Hummingbird Feeder with the Top Mounted Controller Flash Unit.

-When using Low Power Flash, Shoot in the Shade, not in Direct Sunlight.
-Early Morning and Early Evenings are the times to Shoot Hummingbirds, when they are most active.
+When using Low Power Flash, Photograph in the Shade, not in Direct Sunlight.
+Early Morning and Early Evenings are the times to Photograph Hummingbirds, when they are most active.